 You may see different version numbers (but they will all be compatible with the code, thanks to SemVer!) , different lines (depending on the operating system), and the lines may be in a different order.

-When we include an external dependency, Cargo fetches the latest versions of everything that dependency needs from the registry, which is a copy of data from Crates.io at https://crates.io/.
+When we include an external dependency, Cargo fetches the latest versions of everything that dependency needs from the registry, which is a copy of data from Crates.io at https://crates.io.
 Crates.io is where people in the Rust ecosystem post their open source Rust projects for others to use.

 After updating the registry, Cargo checks the [dependencies] section and downloads any crates listed that aren’t already downloaded.
 In this case, although we only listed rand as a dependency, Cargo also grabbed other crates that rand depends on to work.
 After downloading the crates, Rust compiles them and then compiles the project with the dependencies available.